manu-vishwakarma/manu-vishwakarma/_posts/2020-12-15-Deep Learning Based Large Scale Recommendation System part 1 (candidate generation).markdown

 Remember from our large content corpus using candidate generation method we are only selecting the most likely content for user (hundreds of items out of N) and using scoring models we can sort these content and select only top K items that user is most likely to enjoy.

-We will limit this blog only till the candidate generation part, the ranking model part will be explored in part-2 of this blog.
+We will limit this blog only till the candidate generation part, the<a href="https://manu-vishwakarma.github.io/manu-vishwakarma/Deep-Learning-Based-Large-Scale-Recommendation-System-part-2-(ranking-candidates)/"> ranking model </a>part will be explored in part-2 of this blog.
 Let's now move further and define the problem statement for our candidate generation model.
 Here our objective is to extract the personalized engaging content for each user.

 ## **Candidate Generation Problem formulation:**